fedora-infra/mirrormanager2/mirrors/README.txt

-mirrors
+mirrormanager

 This is a TurboGears (http://www.turbogears.org) project.
-It can be started by running the start-mirrors.py script.
+It can be started by running the start-mirrormanager script.

 You'll need TurboGears, python-IPy and python-GeoIP installed at a minimum.